 So if you want to deliver a free download after a user has subscribed to your mailing list, for example, you only need to select the template, drag to apply, and you're done.
 It really is that simple, and it can save you hours of time.

-The pipeline builder is Kajabi's spin on the traditional sales funnel.
+The funnel builder is Kajabi's spin on the traditional sales funnel.
 And it’s as easy to use as Kajabi’s email software and marketing templates.
-Just click and drag to create your own pipeline.
+Just click and drag to create your own funnel.
 Then set the criteria that prospects must fulfill as they move through it.

 Squarespace email campaigns review